 Norwood is a tiny city located in the state of Georgia.
 With a population of 190 people and just one neighborhood, Norwood is the 472nd largest community in Georgia.

-Unlike some cities, Norwood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Norwood are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Norwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Norwood is a city of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Norwood who work in personal care services (18.75%), healthcare (17.50%), and healthcare suport services (16.25%).

 Telecommuters are a relatively large percentage of the workforce: 18.18% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.